knchaffin/Meander/README.md

 The 0.0v-6.0v option can be selected to send the harmonic degree to any module that understands degrees and expects 0-6v.
 Currently, only the Aaron Static DiatonicCV module understands harmonic degrees and expects them in the 0-6v range.
 If you do this, you will need to use the Aaron Static ScaleCV module which you should manually set to the Meander root and mode.
 The "Scale Out" fron ScaleCV should be sent to the DiatonicCV "Scale In".
 Doing so will allow you to explore all of the Aaron Static chord types, inversions and voicings in musical scale sync with Meander.

+Here are some CV values that will change Harmony parameters to meaningful "eigenvalues".
+I.E., these voltages can be put in a sequencer in order to sequence the Harmony note lengths on nice bar boundary clock ticks.

+	Notes on:	1/N  	CV
+			1/1	1.5v
+			1/2	3.5v
+			1/4	7.5v
+			1/8	9.5v

 ## Melody

 Melody is driven by the harmony part chords.
 The melody notes can either be chordal where they are members of the current playing or last played chord, or they can be scaler where they are members of the current scale (mode and root) but not necessarily of the chord.
 Meander does not use "accidental" notes that are not members of the current scale.